ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### No Use DexGuard Root

 Identifica a presença do código do DexGuard Root.
-A mensagem que aparece é esta:

 > _DexGuard Root Detection code is identified._
 >